Letter From Dean Watson PhD

-I’m a titled musculoskeletal physiotherapist and in the process of completing my research doctorate in which I am investigaing the role of the upper cervical afferents in migraine.
-I have consulted those suffering headache and migraine exclusively for 24 years – in this time I have amassed unparalleled experience treating headache and migraine exclusively – 22, 000 hours with 8, 000 patients – I have come to recognize that upper cervical dysfunction is significantly underestimated in primary headache i.e., tension headache, migraine and the trigeminal autonomic cephalalgias, in fact headache and migraine generally…
+I’m a titled musculoskeletal physiotherapist and have completed my research doctorate in which I investigated the role of the upper cervical afferents in migraine.
+I have consulted those suffering headache and migraine exclusively for 26 years – in this time I have amassed unparalleled experience treating headache and migraine exclusively – 22, 000 hours with 8, 000 patients – I have come to recognize that upper cervical dysfunction is significantly underestimated in primary headache i.e., tension headache, migraine and the trigeminal autonomic cephalalgias, in fact headache and migraine generally…

 The biggest problem is the perspective of the medical model of headache (and consequently what we are taught) i.e., that cervical dysfunction cannot be a causal factor in primary headache – so our beliefs get in the way i.e., as manual therapists we can only treat cervicogenic headache – this defies elementary neuro anatomy and shows the ignorance of the medical model of headache.

 Secondly, how many of us as new graduates had comprehensive knowledge of and were confident palpating the upper cervical spine, and please, please…. do not ask me to assess the stability of the upper cervical spine – stability testing is not even taught in undergraduate programs anymore!
 So without these skills what chance do we have of not only finding and determining the relevancy of upper cervical dysfunction to primary headache, let alone managing it successfully?
 How likely then is it that we are going to be successful(?) and then what happens?
 ‘Yellow Flags’ or ‘central sensitisation’ or ‘chronicity’ are blamed.
 This is a disservice to those afflicted by headache and migraine.